YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 ### **2.5 Rect**

-The dataset should contain 7 columns.
+The dataset should contain 7 columns with fixed order.
 Column names are **optional**.
 **1st column**: chromosome ID of genome along the horizontal axis.
 **2nd column**: X-axis start coordinate of rects.
 **3rd column**: X-axis end coordinate of rects.